- Home

 What is Dehydration?

 Dehydration is a loss of water that is beyond what the body takes in, causing the water level in a dog’s body to drop below normal.
-There are many ways a dog can lose water from his body, such as panting, vomiting, fever, and a decreased intake of water or food.
-Often, an underlying condition or illness will cause the dog to lose his appetite, thirst or energy level, which then leads to a state of dehydration.
+There are many ways a dog can lose water from their body, such as panting, vomiting, fever, and a decreased intake of water or food.
+Often, an underlying condition or illness will cause the dog to lose their appetite, thirst, or energy level, which then leads to a state of dehydration.

 Dehydration Average Cost